ralph-groupscholar/groupscholar-review-queue-forecaster/ralph-progress.md

 ## Iteration 9
 - Added markdown ops brief export with queue snapshot, trends, priority items, and insights.
 - Documented the brief output option and added test coverage for the new brief builder.

+## Iteration 9
+- Added CSV exports for insight deck and queue priority items.
+- Added regression test coverage for the new CSV outputs and refreshed documentation.